BunsDev/iMO/README.md

 ## !n My Opinion...interMittent Offering (!MO)

-The word "dollar" was originally known as a ([silver](https://www.zerohedge.com/markets/why-powerful-silver-bull-market-may-be-ahead)) "piece of eight"...
+The word "dollar" originally referred to a ([silver](https://www.zerohedge.com/markets/why-powerful-silver-bull-market-may-be-ahead)) "piece of eight," today
-a significant portion of usage across all lending markets comes from
+a significant portion of $ usage across all lending markets comes from
 `carry` trades between assets and their derivatives.
-To understand
-the latter, we need a basic feel for the concept's [chemical](https://mirror.xyz/quid.eth/LZ4pS8tVAAkZVSYqJWoihs19cdMhgWESsLr9dIhvL40) origins...

- We've heavily reduced all the variables involved, so you end up with a
+We've reduced all

+the variables involved, so you end up with a system that is very basic,
-system that is very basic, increasing the chances that it's resistant to
+increasing the chances that it's resistant to all types of attacks.
+Worth
-all types of attacks.
-It's worth keeping in mind that optimising capital
-efficiency (less over-collat) may also introduce a degree of fragility...
+keeping in mind that optimising capital efficiency may also introduce 2

-"Tote tools like mechanics...mechanisms," based on re-staking;
-Unlike rehypothecation, in crypto restaking the initial owner of
- the stake retains control, keeping with the self-custody ethos.

-2 types of cash-settled `dues`: for synthetic `long` or `short`
+types of cash-settled `dues`: `long` or `short` (*Itchy and Scratchy*
-(think of these as *Itchy and Scratchy*); `credit` and `debit`
+as synthetic `credit` and `debit` in [*CatDog*](https://x.com/QuidMint/status/1786703126470222054)), "you're burning up,
-are one force moving in opposite directions (a la [*CatDog*](https://x.com/QuidMint/status/1786703126470222054)),
-"you're burnin' up, I'm coolin' down; you're [blind](https://www.investopedia.com/terms/b/blind-entry.asp), I [see](https://docs.google.com/document/d/1fD1_rP8GonSUHyRXENDudlzBkkTcAsN7L9IiTrxEuAY/edit)..."
+I'm cooling down...you're [blind](https://www.investopedia.com/terms/b/blind-entry.asp)...I [see](https://docs.google.com/document/d/1fD1_rP8GonSUHyRXENDudlzBkkTcAsN7L9IiTrxEuAY/edit)..." reductions in fixed costs

+accumulate, as variable costs  get amplified by the  volume...
-"I do this for my [[*P*olitical](https://manifoldfinance.github.io/primitives/2022/12/17/Applied-Politics-for-Crypto.html) *A*ction *C*ommittee]: walked in the
+I turn it up for my [*P*olitical](https://manifoldfinance.github.io/primitives/2022/12/17/Applied-Politics-for-Crypto.html) *A*ction *C*ommittee, "walked in the
 kitchen; found a [`Pod`]  to [`Piscine`]...[Nobody's](https://x.com/QuidMint/status/1788581681693106680) satisfied
 until they mama,"  this [transmission](https://en.wikipedia.org/wiki/Intercarrier_method)...coming to [mix](https://youtu.be/ndQM3kVb06I) under-
 collat with over-collat..."I got a [cup](https://www.youtube.com/clip/UgkxD0PZbIFBnRlmN6JwqGfKBOTw_OR7j1u4) of your [time](https://www.youtube.com/clip/UgkxIOebF-ScgdWWR7Flp__iDVeG4L22y-PK)..." value of

-treasuries, LSDs, LRTs, EIGEN deposits, sUSDe...all share
+accounts payable (`call`able):
+sUSDe...sDAI...sFRAX...all sharing
-the property that at some point in the future they will be
+the property of QD (account receivable, or credit extended) that
+in the future they'll be redeemable for their underlying property.

-redeemable for their underlying property.
-The future is a
+I dread bread redemption...the future is a projection (net present
-projection (the net present value of force times distance):

-`work` (leverage is always inter-subjective, profitable or not
+value of force times distance): `work` (leverage is inter-subjective,
-depending on the circumstances).
-The present has value as
+ a.k.a....dependant on the circumstances).
+Present's value enables

-it enables a certain kind of future, which depends (in turn) on
+a certain kind of future, which depends (in turn) on a certain state:
-a certain state of the present..."so now...instead of [pledge](https://www.investopedia.com/terms/p/pldgedasset.asp)...we,"
+the present 🎁 "so now...instead of [pledge](https://www.investopedia.com/terms/p/pldgedasset.asp)...we," `Plunge` to `mint`;

-`Plunge` to `mint`...`flip`...`vote`...`put`...`owe`...`fold`...`call`;
+`vote` when you `put`...
+`fold` when you`owe`...
+`call` to exit, "or
-"lookin' too hot? simmer down, or soon you'll get," `clocked`...
+ soon you'll get
+ `clocked`...to "simmer down [if] lookin' too hot,"
-though liquidations are [optional](https://www.youtube.com/watch?v=1O25uUy90hU) (only for the less risk-averse)...
+though liquidations are [optional](https://www.youtube.com/watch?v=1O25uUy90hU) (to the less risk-averse)...seeing

-QuidMint Foundation sees over (not over-sieze) [swappable](https://twitter.com/guil_lambert/status/1772423853316219051) options
+over (not over-siezing) QuidMint Foundation [swappable](https://twitter.com/guil_lambert/status/1772423853316219051) options.

-in this crypto school of trade-offs, sweat equity, [compensation](https://www.tabers.com/tabersonline/view/Tabers-Dictionary/730522/all/compensation), and
+School trade-offs, sweat equity, [compensation](https://www.tabers.com/tabersonline/view/Tabers-Dictionary/730522/all/compensation)...grace under pressure?
+"It's not a performance, it's a ~~ritual~~" perp form, enhanced..."yesterday's
-"yesterday's price is not today's price," in `mint`.
-30% of TVL pays
+price is not today's price."
+30% of [PCV]() pays APR out-of-pocket (adds

-APR out-of-pocket (adds ETH to `wind.debit`); according to [Excel](https://docs.google.com/spreadsheets/d/1uBG8jJGNCgQArKm4FlcmNuXb1cspG6-PRcDoFaRvQws/),
+ETH to `wind.debit`); according to [Excel](https://docs.google.com/spreadsheets/d/1uBG8jJGNCgQArKm4FlcmNuXb1cspG6-PRcDoFaRvQws/), "in the world of  dollars,
-"in the world of  dollars, [QD] ain't nothin' but a quarter 🪙," i.e. the
-'tokenomics' need to plug a 25% hole in TVL to be...made whole...
+[QD] ain't nothin' but a quarter 🪙," for plugging a 25% hole in SCR.

 QD is only minted for 46 days (of Lent), twice a year, for 8 years;
-.54% of `raised` is split between [claims](https://www.mevauction.com/Relay/captive-insurance/) and an "ecosystem fund"
-for the most [unique](https://www.linkedin.com/company/spirelabs) BORGs (formed with [MetaLex](https://twitter.com/lex_node/status/1760701615424630848)) using QD and/or
-leveraging the best app-chain [framework](https://x.com/Spire_Labs/status/1792924761850265633) in their business model
-(*pro quo* 5.4% of their future receivables goes back into QD TVL).
+.22% QD is the cost to start-up, so after deployment, the amount
+is paid to one randomly `clocked` borrower per `SEMESTER`, as in
+[Maren](https://youtube.com/clip/UgkxqTN7HrgUTmngIZrZqfEFUQaI7GM3ZuTo)ate.sol got schooled like [been there]((https://mirror.xyz/quid.eth/LZ4pS8tVAAkZVSYqJWoihs19cdMhgWESsLr9dIhvL40)), done that, bought the

+T-shirt, and .54% of the `raised` was paid to liquidity providers on
+UniswapV3.
+This means to support entering and exiting from 357M
+supply of QD, there will always be at least 2.7M available on any
+given week while the supply of 271M is locked for 54 weeks 'til
+`call` makes it possible for that amount to be redeemed out...

 `Plunge`s pay more if they want to make money more often,